 Annotated Bibliography by Nancy G. West These books are not listed in any particular order.
-Start with the one that interests you.
-You’ll gain new understanding from each one.
+Start with the one that interests you and search for the topic that interests you.
+You’ll gain new understanding from each book.

 The Writer’s Journey, Mythic Structure for Writers (2nd Edition), Christopher Vogler.
 The title makes the book sound academic and theoretical, but it’s not.
 Vogler’s prose is easy to digest.
 He participated in writing the movies Star Wars and The Lion King and has been story consultant for hundreds of other films.
 His book is a classic for screenwriters.
 Vogler understands story structure—elements of stories from earliest mythology which have reappeared in stories through the ages because they resonate with listeners and readers.
 Writers who digest Vogler’s concept of story elements will dramatically improve their fiction.

 The Art of Dramatic Writing, Lejos Egri.
 The author discusses how dramatic writing is the “creative interpretation of human motives.”
 He talks primarily about stage plays, but almost everything Egri says applies to fiction.
 This is a classic and necessary book for fiction writers.

 Scene and Structure, Jack Bickham.
 He describes how to construct fiction scene-by-scene with logic, flow and readability.
 Bickham divulges the nuts and bolts of crafting a story.
 This is one of a series of books on writing that are published by Writer’s Digest Books.
 Others are Beginnings, Middles and Ends – excellent and clear information by super teacher Nancy Kress; Conflict, Action and Suspense; and Description.
 More books by Jack Bickham are listed below.